-Here are some important things you should keep in mind about these benefits: Please remember that all benefits are subject to the definitions, limitations, and exclusions in the subject to the definitions.
+Here are some important things you should keep in mind about these benefits:

 - Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Plan physicians must provide or arrange your care and you must be hospitalized in a Plan facility.
 You pay all charges for non-participating providers. - Be sure to read Section 4, Your costs for covered services for valuable information about how costsharing works.
 Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - The amounts listed below are for the charges billed by the facility (i.e., hospital or surgical center) or ambulance service for your surgery or care.
 Any costs associated with the professional charge (i.e., physicians, etc.) are in Sections 5(a) or (b).